Find Hearing Support Remotely With Teleaudiology

 Can teleaudiology be used for remote fittings?

 Are you not sure if your hearing has changed?
 Maybe you don’t want to go through a full hearing test unless you’re sure it is absolutely necessary.
 AudiogramDirect is available during Phonak Remote Support appointments.

 Dr. Cliff Olson discusses the use of in-situ audiometry through Phonak Marvel hearing aids using the AudiogramDirect feature remotely to allow your hearing care provider to give you an online hearing test through your hearing aids using your phone.
 Closed captions are available on this video.
-If you are using a mobile phone, please enable captions by clicking on the three small dots.
+If you are using a mobile phone, please enable captions clicking on the gear icon.

 “AudiogramDirect allows your hearing care provider to remotely screen your hearing for any changes from the baseline they already have established on you,” Dr. Blackburn said.
 “If the changes are minor, your provider may be able to adjust the hearing aids completely remotely.
 If there is a concern for a more significant change in hearing, you will know that their recommendation for a full hearing test is warranted and worth your time to get back on the path of better hearing.”

 While eAudiology like Phonak Remote Support is an added benefit, it doesn’t replace in-practice visits.
 Partner with your hearing care provider to determine the plan for your hearing journey to best suit your needs.

 1. “US Virtual Care Visits To Soar to More Than 1 Billion,” Forrester.com